kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 "While I, in all these things, always actively and responsibly and with great joy in faith and love, struggle against sin, until I am perfected by Him, who teaches me and makes me work and thus gives me the temporal and eternal salvation of being a co-worker of God towards the perfection of my joy, namely of the joy of my King and Christ."

-%% here %%

 "From Him and through Him and to Him are all things, even the responsibility of man and his conscious and active life in all facets and relationships."

 "To Him be the glory in Christ Jesus for all eternity.
 Amen."

 ---

 It is deeply moving now, in retrospect, when we know about his suffering and the end of his life, to read this piece again.
-Sietsma himself however comforts us and teaches us to bow and to unite ourselves with God's holy will.
+Kees himself however comforts us and teaches us to bow and to unite ourselves with God's holy will.

 In this piece we quoted, he not only wrote out the Word of God, but he also wrote out himself, and his believing heart.
 We understand his busy life, his sacrifice in God's Name and cause as a gift, as a work of the Lord.